 Participants

-The sample consisted of 11 participants aged 21 to 30, all of whom were physically active and engaged in regular physical activity.
+The sample consisted of 11 participants aged between x and x (M = xx.x, SD = xx.x).
+The sample was composed of x Females (xx%) and x Males (xx%)., all of whom were physically active and engaged in regular physical activity, including jumping.
 Participants were recruited from the local community through word-of-mouth.
-Prior to the experiment, each participant completed a health screening questionnaire to ensure they had no injuries preventing vertical jumping.
+Prior to the experiment, each participant completed a Participant Pre-testing Self-assessment form to ensure they had no injuries preventing vertical jumping.
 Informed consent was obtained from all participants.

 Experimental Protocol

-1. Warm-Up Each participant began with a standardised three-minute warm-up, either on a rowing ergometer (approximately 500 meters) or by performing light aerobic activities such as jogging shuttles.
+1. Warm-Up Each participant began with a standardised three-minute warm-up by performing light aerobic activities such as jogging shuttles.
 The warm-up was designed to elevate heart rate without inducing fatigue.

 2. Pre-Stretch Vertical Jump Test Participants performed three vertical jumps using a vertical jump test.
 The test involves the individual taking a paused jump to remove any momentum from the movement and then marking the highest point.
 The highest jump was recorded as the pre-stretch baseline measurement.
 The participants were instructed to stand to the side with feet together, raise one arm overhead, and perform a maximal jump with a pause at the bottom of the jump to ensure no momentum contributes towards the effort.
 The difference between the standing reach height and the highest point reached during the jump was used to calculate vertical jump height.